-The Pan slider adjusts the volume of the left and right speakers.
+The Pan slider uses audio aliases when adjusting the volume of the left and right speakers.
 This is valid for multichannel configurations as well.
 If the slider is moved to the right in a 7.1 configuration LeftBack, LeftMiddle and LeftFront will be muted.

-Figure 167: Volume, Audio plug-in
+Figure 172: Volume, Audio plug-in